Automorphisms of fine curve graphs for nonorientable surfaces: Key propositions

 We define the {\it hull} of a collection of curves in a surface to be the union of the curves along with any embedded disks bounded by the curves.

-\begin{lemma}[cf. {\cite[Lemma 2.4]{Long--Margalit--Pham--Verberne--Yao}}] Let $N=N_{g}$ with $g\geq 3$, $X$ a finite set of vertices represented by two-sided curves on $N$ of $\mathcal{C}^{\dagger}(N)$, and $d$ a vertex of $\mathcal{C}^{\dagger}(N)$.
+\begin{lemma}[cf. {\cite[Lemma 2.4]{Long--Margalit--Pham--Verberne--Yao}}] Let $N=N_{g}$ with $g\geq 2$, $X$ a finite set of vertices represented by two-sided curves on $N$ of $\mathcal{C}^{\dagger}(N)$, and $d$ a vertex of $\mathcal{C}^{\dagger}(N)$.
 Then, $d$ lies in the hull of $X$ if and only if the link of $d$ contains the link of $X$.
 In particular, if $d$ lies in the hull of $X$, then $\alpha(d)$ lies in the hull of $\alpha(X)$ for every $\alpha \in \mathrm{Aut}(\mathcal{C}^{\dagger}(N))$. \end{lemma}

-Note that we assume that X consists only of two-sided curves in Lemma \ref{presv_hulls}.
+Note that we assume that $X$ consists only of two-sided curves in Lemma \ref{presv_hulls}.
 With this restriction, we can prove Lemma \ref{presv_hulls} as same as the proof of \cite[Lemma 2.4]{Long--Margalit--Pham--Verberne--Yao}.
-However, we include a proof of Lemma \ref{presv_hulls} to explain why we added such a restriction (Remark \ref{remark_presv_hulls}).
+We include a proof of Lemma \ref{presv_hulls} to explain why we added such a restriction (Remark \ref{remark_presv_hulls}).

-\begin{proof}[Proof of Lemma~\ref{presv_hulls}] For the forward direction, suppose that $d$ is a vertex of $\mathcal{C}^{\dagger}(N)$ that does not lie in the hull of $X$, that is, $d$ is not a vertex of $X$ nor a curve lies in the union of disks bounding the curves in $X$.
-This means that there is a component of $d\setminus X$ that lies in a component $R$ of $N\setminus X$ that is not a disk.
-If the genus (as either orientable or nonorientable surface) of $R$ is at least $1$, it is clear that there exists a curve on $R$ which is essential in $N$.
-If the genus of $R$ is $0$, then each curve in $R$ parallel to a boundary component of $R$ is an essential curve (here we use two-sidedness of the curves corresponding to the vertices of $X$).
-Particularly, $R$ contains an essential curve in $N$ which intersects $d$, as desired.

-Suppose for the other direction that $d$ is a vertex of $\mathcal{C}^{\dagger}(N)$ that lies in the hull of $X$.
+\begin{proof}[Proof of Lemma~\ref{presv_hulls}] For the forward direction, suppose that $d$ is a vertex of $\mathcal{C}^{\dagger}(N)$ that lies in the hull of $X$.
 We assume that there exists a vertex $e$ of $\mathcal{C}^{\dagger}(N)$ which intersects $d$ but is disjoint from each curve in $X$.
 Then, $e$ should be contained in $N\setminus X$.
 Since $d$ lies in the hull of $X$ and $e$ intersects with $d$, $e$ should be contained in a connected component of $N\setminus X$ which is a disk.
 Then it follows that $e$ is an inessential curve bounding a disk.
-It contradicts that $e$ is a vertex of $\mathcal{C}^{\dagger}(N)$. \end{proof}
+It contradicts that $e$ is a vertex of $\mathcal{C}^{\dagger}(N)$.

+Suppose for the other direction that $d$ is a vertex of $\mathcal{C}^{\dagger}(N)$ that does not lie in the hull of $X$ (i.e., $d$ is not a vertex of $X$ nor a curve lies in the union of disks bounding the curves in $X$).
+This means that there is a component of $d\setminus X$ that lies in a component $R$ of $N\setminus X$ that is not a disk.
+If the genus (as either orientable or nonorientable surface) of $R$ is at least $1$, it is clear that there exists a curve on $R$ which is essential in $N$.
+If the genus of $R$ is $0$, then each curve in $R$ parallel to a boundary component of $R$ is an essential curve (here we use two-sidedness of the curves corresponding to the vertices of $X$).
+Particularly, $R$ contains an essential curve in $N$ which intersects $d$, as desired. \end{proof}

 \begin{remark} We note that in Lemma~\ref{presv_hulls}, the set $X$ should consist of only vertices represented by two-sided curves in $N$; if we allow one-sided curves, the same proof of Lemma~\ref{presv_hulls} (\cite[Lemma 2.4]{Long--Margalit--Pham--Verberne--Yao}) does not work.
 More specifically, if $X$ contains a one-sided curve $c$ and the genus of $R$ in the proof of Lemma~\ref{presv_hulls} is $0$, then there is the boundary component $\partial_{c}$ of $N\setminus X$ corresponding to $c$.
 Thus a curve on $R$ parallel to $\partial_{c}$ bounds a M\"obius band in $N$, which is not essential in $N$.
 We also remark that we will use Lemma~\ref{presv_hulls} to the proof of Lemma~\ref{presv_torus_pairs} as $X$ is a torus pair or a pants pair, and so this restriction does not disturb the argument in this paper. \end{remark}